FEATURED IN THE FILM

 Rev. Peter Johnson, Director, Peter Johnson Institute for Non-Violence

-DIRECTOR AND EXECUTIVE PRODUCER, Marilyn Bennett – Author, activist, video biographer, non-profit consultant with a long career in social justice working with LGBTQ equality and the church.
+DIRECTOR AND CO-EXECUTIVE PRODUCER, Marilyn Bennett – Author, activist, video biographer, non-profit consultant with a long career in social justice working with LGBTQ equality and the church.
 She was Executive Director of Reconciling Ministries Network (Chicago), a national organization working for sex and gender equality in the United Methodist Church.
 She has a Master of Divinity from SMU Perkins School of Theology where she later worked as the executive director of development, media and alumni relations.
 She is the co-author of We Were Baptized Too: Claiming God’s Grace for Lesbians and Gays, foreword by Archbishop Desmond Tutu.
 She currently produces video biographies for elders and people with cancer nationwide, and is a co-founder of Truth in Progress.

-EXECUTIVE PRODUCER, Gilbert Caldwell – Retired United Methodist minister, and a lifelong activist in the Civil Rights Movement from the 1964 Mississippi Freedom Summer to the 1968 Poor People's March.
+CO-EXECUTIVE PRODUCER, Gilbert Caldwell – Retired United Methodist minister, and a lifelong activist in the Civil Rights Movement from the 1964 Mississippi Freedom Summer to the 1968 Poor People's March.
 Gil is author of numerous books and blogs on social justice, including his latest collection, Something Within.
 Gil served several historic Black churches in the Northeast, including Union Methodist in Boston and St. Mark’s in Harlem.
 He also served as Associated General Secretary to the General Commission on Religion and Race in Washington, D.C., and as Executive Director of the Ministerial Interfaith Association of Harlem.
 Gil helped found several significant organizations on the forefront of erasing bigotry within the church, including the Black Methodists for Church Renewal, the National Conference of Black Churchmen, and United Methodists of Color for a Fully Inclusive Church, which works toward equality in ordaining Methodist ministers who are gay or lesbian.
 He served as a national board member of PFLAG, and is a co-founder of Truth in Progress.

 Read some of Rev. Caldwell's writings on our blog: Truth in Progress